 - Scholars whose research focuses on Gender, First Nations/Native American, African/Africana/African-American, Asian/Asian American, Ethnic, Latino/a or Latin American Studies;

 - Scholars whose experience, teaching and/or research promise to enhance cultural competency and diversity within the American educational landscape or who are interested in exploring the implications of such work for liberal education in the Catholic tradition;

-- Scholars with a track record of involvement in initiatives aimed at promoting diversity in higher education through teaching or research;
+- Scholars with a track record of involvement in initiatives aimed at promoting diversity in higher education;

 - Scholars in any discipline from one of the populations underrepresented historically in American higher education (e.g., Women, Native American, African American, Asian American, or Latino/a).